couchbaselabs/GrocerySync-Android/README.md

 * Run `./gradlew clean && ./gradlew installDebug`
 * Switch to the emulator and you should have a new app called GrocerySync-Android
 * Tap it to open the app

+## Change the dependency from Maven -> Direct code dependency

+By default, this project depends on the Couchbase Lite maven artifacts.
+However, it can also depend on the CBLite code directly, which is useful if you want to debug into the CBLIte code (or just browse the code).

+See the build.gradle and settings.gradle files for instructions on how to do this.

 ## Where to go from here: creating your own Couchbase-Lite app